 - Use kind of relationship instead of relationship patterns

 The goal is to demystify DDD it as much as possible.
-Maybe I should write a specific post about this someday.

 By itself, this architecture workshop is already very valuable because of: